How to Move Columns in Excel (and Rows) – Full Tutorial

 This method is usually used by Excel newbies.
 And honestly, it’s not a very sophisticated approach for moving columns.
 Nevertheless, it works well.

 The process is simple.
-You just select, insert, cut, paste and delete.
+You just select, insert, cut, paste, and delete.
 Bounced over your head?

 Don’t worry – we’ve got a detailed explanation below.

-Let’s use the same dataset as in the example above.
-And we again want to move column C between columns A and B, but this time, with a new method.
+We again want to move column C between columns A and B, but this time, with a new method.

 - Select the destined column (where you want to move Column C).